0xProject/0x-protocol-specification/v2/v2-specification.md

 | [makerAssetData](#assetdata)    | bytes   | ABIv2 encoded data that can be decoded by a specified proxy contract when transferring makerAsset.                                              |
 | [takerAssetData](#assetdata)    | bytes   | ABIv2 encoded data that can be decoded by a specified proxy contract when transferring takerAsset.                                              |

-### SenderAddress
+### senderAddress

 If the `senderAddress` of an order is not set to 0, only that address may call [`Exchange`](#exchange) contract methods that affect that order.
 See the [filter contracts examples](#filter-contracts) for more information.

-### Salt
+### salt

 An order's `salt` parameter has two main usecases:

 - To ensure uniqueness within an order's hash.
 - To be used in combination with [`cancelOrdersUpTo`](#cancelordersupto).
-To get the most benefit of this usecase, it is recommended that the `salt` field be treated as a timestamp for when orders have been created.
-A timestamp in milliseconds would allow a maker to create 1000 orders with the same parameters per second.
+When creating an order, the `salt` value _should_ be equal to the value of the current timestamp in milliseconds.
+This allows maker to create 1000 orders with the same parameters per second.
+Note that although this is part of the protocol specification, there is currently no way to enforce this usage and `salt` values should _not_ be relied upon as a surce of truth.

-### AssetData
+### assetData

 The `makerAssetData` and `takerAssetData` fields of an order contain information specific to that asset.
 These fields are encoded using [ABIv2](http://solidity.readthedocs.io/en/latest/abi-spec.html) with a 4 byte id that references the proxy that is intended to decode the data.
 See the [`ERC20Proxy`](#erc20proxy) and [`ERC721Proxy`](#erc721proxy) sections for the layouts of the `assetData` fields for each `AssetProxy` contract.